testpointcorp/vansahSeleniumJavaDemo/Jenkins_Pipeline.md

-# Jenkins Pipeline to execute Vansah Automation Demo
+# Jenkins Pipeline to implement @vansah/vansah-connect

-## Overview

-This Jenkins pipeline is designed to build and test a Maven-based Java project and integrate with Vansah Connect for test result management.
-It demonstrates a complete CI/CD workflow involving Jenkins, Maven, NodeJS, TestNG, Vansah Connect CLI and Vansah Test Management app.
+This Jenkins pipeline is configured to build and test a Maven-based Java project, integrating with Vansah Connect for managing test results.
+It provides a comprehensive CI/CD workflow, incorporating **Jenkins, Maven, NodeJS, TestNG, Vansah Connect CLI, and the Vansah Test Management app**.

- The following stages are performed:
+ The following key stages are executed:

-1. **Builds and tests the Maven project**.
+1. **Build and test the Maven project**.
-2. **Installs the [@vansah/vansah-connect](https://www.npmjs.com/package/@vansah/vansah-connect) npm package**.
+2. **Install the [@vansah/vansah-connect](https://www.npmjs.com/package/@vansah/vansah-connect) npm package**.
-3. **Retrieves the Vansah API token from Jenkins credentials**.
+3. **Fetch the Vansah API token from Jenkins credentials**.
-4. **Uploads TestNG results to Vansah**.
+4. **Upload TestNG results to Vansah**.
 ## Prerequisites

-### 1. Vansah Installed
+### 1. Vansah Test Management Plugin for JIRA
 - Ensure the Vansah Test Mangement app is installed in your JIRA workspace.
 - Set up your JIRA project and with an Issue and two testcases.
 Note the **IssueKey / FolderID** and  **two corresponding TestcaseKeys**
   ![Vansah_project](https://github.com/testpointcorp/connect-images/blob/main/JenkinsPipelineForVansahAutomationDemo/Jira_vansahProject.png)